Chase Edmonds Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Recent Performances

-- In last week's outing against the Cowboys, Edmonds carried the ball 18 times for 53 yards.
+- In last week's matchup with the Cowboys, Edmonds racked up 53 yards on 18 carries.

-- He added five receptions for 29 yards in the passing game.

-- During his last three games, Edmonds has racked up 162 rushing yards (54.0 per game) on 40 attempts with one touchdown.
+- Edmonds has 162 rushing yards (54.0 ypg) on 40 carries with one touchdown over his last three outings.

 Edmonds' Arizona Teammates